Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 5. Scalability

-When a company first sets up pay-per-view video, they need a smaller price tier that lets them experiment and learn to manage its content.
+When a company first sets up pay-per-view video, it needs a smaller price tier that lets it experiment and learn to manage its content.
 Then, as they grow, they need a pay-per-view streaming platform that grows with them.
 You’ll want to avoid working with a company that locks you into too much service you need before you need it.

 6. Free Trial Availability